markentier/markentier.tech/site/content/posts/2023/12/self-signed-certificates-mkcert/index.md

 * The PEM files (certificate and key) will be created in the location where you executed this command.
 * Remove `-ecdsa` option if you have troubles with this algorithm.
 * The certificate will be usable for some fake domains, both with and without a subdomain (only a single level[^many]).
-* Those domains shouldn't be public internet stuff, thus `.test` is a nice top-level domain to pick, as it's reserved for—you guessed it—testing.
+* Those domains shouldn't be public internet stuff, thus [`.test`][test] is a nice top-level domain to pick, as it's reserved for—you guessed it—testing.
 * The certificate will expire in 2 years and 3 months.
 Apparently also not configurable at all.
 * Yes, you can add many different domains into a single certificate; that's how some interwebz providers do as well.
 * Adding `localhost` for good measure …